-There is no single diagnostic test for ALS.
-Instead, the disease is diagnosed by ruling out other muscle and nerve disorders using a variety of tests. here is no single diagnostic tool for ALS.
+There is no single diagnostic test.
+Instead, the disease is diagnosed by ruling out other muscle and nerve disorders using a variety of tests.
+There is no single diagnostic tool for ALS.
 A series of clinical procedures are conducted to rule out neurological conditions whose symptoms closely resemble the disease.
 In the US, the diagnosis can take about 12 to 14 months.
 Researchers hope to expedite this process by developing tools that indicate whether people have the disease.

-Most people with ALS live 2-5 years after their first signs of disease.
-About 10% of people with ALS survive at least 10 years.
+Most people live 2-5 years after their first signs of disease.
+About 10% of people survive at least 10 years.
 This variable rate of disease progression makes prognosis difficult to predict and therapies challenging to develop.

-There is no cure or effective treatment for ALS, however scientists are working hard to develop therapies for this disease.
+There is no cure or effective treatment; however scientists are working hard to develop therapies for this disease.
 Currently, there is only a single medicine for specifically treating ALS – riluzole.
 The drug, marketed by Sanofi-Aventis under the name Rilutek, extends survival only about 2 to 3 months.

 This urgent unmet medical need for effective treatments for this devastating and fatal disease is the basis for the research and drug development effort at the nonprofit biotech organization, ALS Therapy Development Institute (ALS TDI).

 Become an advocate.
 An ALS Association Advocate is someone who is passionate about getting involved with government at all levels to draw awareness and resources to the people affected by this disease. and willing step outside of their comfort zone to effect real change in the way our government responds to the needs of the ALS community.
 Click here to find out more about how to become an advocate.